How to Deal with Passive Aggressive Colleagues

 One major obstacle to receiving help is that people who need help the most are usually the least likely to seek it.
 When we break an arm, we visit an orthopaedic; when we have a cavity, we visit a dentist – we understand that we can’t fix the problem by ourselves.
 However, this same understanding often doesn’t extend to mental illnesses.
 There can be various reasons for this, such as stigma, self-reliance, or not wanting to appear weak.

+Another key deterrent is a lack of insight.
+Many people simply don’t think that their distress is significantly impacting them or realize that they need help.
 As their loved ones, you may be the first ones to notice that something is amiss.
 You may find the person displaying a worrying change in their emotions, behaviors, or interpersonal relationships.
 Perhaps you notice your mother experiencing more intense fluctuating emotions and an inability to function in day-to-day life?
 Or maybe your best friend has become increasingly withdrawn and has been unable to care for themselves for a significant period of time?
 You care for these people, so it is understandable that you worry for their well-being.
-It’s hard to watch someone you care about struggle with their mental health, while knowing that there are intervention options that they can benefit from So, how can you encourage a loved one to seek help?
+It’s hard to watch someone you care about struggle with their mental health, while knowing that there are intervention options that they can benefit from So, how can you encourage a loved one to seek help for their mental health?

 Approaching the topic can be daunting.
 You will likely require quite some time and patience to persuade a person in need to seek the help he or she needs.
 A good place to start is by letting them know that you need to have an important conversation with them.